14 Turn, 1.8 Mile Waterfront Track

 Parking and Transportation Information

-With more than 25,000 parking spaces within a mile of the race track, city officials expect sufficient and successful parking and transportation for the upcoming Honda Grand Prix of St. Petersburg.
+With more than 25,000 parking spaces within a mile of the race track, city officials expect sufficient and successful parking and transportation for the upcoming Firestone Grand Prix of St. Petersburg.
 Parking options include:

 The following downtown streets will be closed or have limited access to traffic today through race weekend: